zichongkao/selectstarsql/beazley.md

 <br>
 <a name="#recap"></a>
 ## Recap
-The point of this tutorial has been to introduce the basic but powerful <code class="codeblock">SELECT &lt;column&gt; FROM &lt;table&gt; WHERE &lt;clause&gt;</code>.
+The point of this chapter has been to introduce the basic but powerful <code class="codeblock">SELECT &lt;column&gt; FROM &lt;table&gt; WHERE &lt;clause&gt;</code>.
 It allows us to filter a table by having the computer go row by row and pick out those for which the `WHERE` clause is true.
 We've also learned how to put together fairly complex clauses that can operate on string, numeric and boolean-valued columns.

 Up till now, we've been operating at the row-level which has limited us to looking at individual data points.
-In the next tutorial, we'll focus on aggregations which will allow us to understand system-level phenomena.
+In the next chapter, we'll focus on aggregations which will allow us to understand system-level phenomena.